Charles Oakley: Personal life

-In 2011, Oakley filed a lawsuit against the Aria Resort and Casino in Las Vegas, alleging a group assault by five security guards employed by the casino on May 28, 2010.
+Back in 2011, Oakley filed a lawsuit against the Aria Resort and Casino in Las Vegas, alleging a group assault by five security guards employed by the casino on May 28, 2010.

-On July 30, 2016 Oakley married his wife Angela Reed.
+On July 30, 2016, Oakley married his wife Angela Reed.
+In 2025, the Oakleys appeared on The Real Housewives of Atlanta during its sixteenth season.

 Madison Square Garden arrest

 On February 8, 2017, Oakley was involved in an altercation at Madison Square Garden as the Knicks faced the visiting Los Angeles Clippers.
 According to the Knicks, Oakley was ejected from the arena after he is alleged to have yelled at James L. Dolan, the Executive Chairman of Madison Square Garden and MSG Networks, and refused to stop, an allegation he denies.
 There were also accounts of him hitting a security guard in his face and shoving another guard before being dragged away from the game and handcuffed.
 He was charged with three counts of misdemeanor assault and criminal trespassing.
 In a statement, the Knicks stated that Oakley "came to the game tonight and behaved in a highly inappropriate and completely abusive manner.
 He was ejected and was then arrested by the New York City Police Department."

 In response, Oakley claimed that he sat down in his seat and he saw the Knicks owner James Dolan look at him and within four minutes he was being asked to leave the arena.
 He says that he didn't become combative until he was asked to leave for no apparent reason.
 While admitting "I shouldn't have put my hands on anyone," Oakley disputed the Knicks' rendition of events in an interview with ESPN's The Undefeated, which reported that Oakley says he "never said a word to Dolan" and "was minding his own business when he was confronted by Madison Square Garden Security, who asked why he was sitting so close to Dolan before demanding that he leave the building."